 To all who shall see these presents, yo digo nsala malekun Kongo, malekun va kuenda nsala.
 Abrikuto warindinga, ‘cucha cuento que yo emboa.

 It was during the Second Battle of Fallujah in November of ’04, when we first got introduced to the Palo religion by Corporal of Marines Pancho Abreu, a Black Cuban kid from Miami.
 Palo means stick, like a section of a tree branch.
 Pancho’s family had been in the religion since the dawn of the Andilanga, which is the tiempo colonia in Cuba.
 Most of his forebears were Congo, the rest Carabalí.
-The first ever tata in his family had scratched his own owner, a spaniard named Don Francisco Abreu, into the religion right there in the slaves’ quarters.
-It was during El Día de los Magos, when the plantation owners in Matanzas would let the slaves celebrate.
+The first ever tata in his family had scratched his own owner into the religion, a spaniard named Don Francisco Abreu.
+It happened on El Día de los Magos, when the plantation owners in Matanzas would let the slaves celebrate.
 Don Francisco was drunk on cognac in his mansion when he heard one of the earliest variations of the Palo rhythm, entered trance possession, and wandered to the old hut where the slaves were singing buenas noches.
 After that Don Francisco was a neophyte in their cult, and the power dynamic in the sugar plantation evened out quite a bit.
 That patriarch who scratched Don Pancho into Palo was named Kongo Yambumba.
-All his descendants have made their living in The Rule of the Congo and The Rule of Osha, the two main cults among the religioso.
+All his descendants have made their living in The Rule of the Congo (Palo) and The Rule of Osha (Santería), the two main cults among the religioso.

-One night after a day of clearing rooms and fighting for our lives, when our platoon had lost five guys in the dusty buildings to the crazed alibaba, Pancho pulled out his nganga, which is a black metal cauldron where the nfumbe lives, and there he made his case for conversion.
+One night after a day of clearing rooms and fighting for our lives, when our platoon had lost five guys in the dusty buildings to the crazed alibaba, Pancho pulled out his nganga, which is a black metal cauldron where the nfumbe lives.
+He made his case for conversion.
 “Palo deals with the dead.
 We deal with death.
 The nfumbe exist in the death space just on the other side.
 We deal with the death space just on this side.
 The nganga smashes the door open and reaches into the other side, where the nfumbe are confused and traumatized.
 We the religioso snatch the nfumbe, stickum in the cauldron, and make them work for us. . .
-We need to make a compromiso with the skull and the sticks, so we can not only survive este desmadre, but fucking thrive!”
+We need to make a compromiso with the skull and the sticks, so we can not only survive this shitshow, but fucking thrive!”